 Economic studies from around the world suggest that alcohol is a relatively “elastic” good, which means that its purchase is sensitive to changes in price.
 One study that uses differences in regional legislature as an instrument for alcohol prices finds that heavy drinking is relatively “price-elastic,” which suggests that a small increase in the price of alcohol results in a relatively large decrease in heavy drinking.
 Hence, increasing the price of alcohol can be an effective policy measure.

 Restrictions on the availability and purchase of alcohol are also an effective policy tool.
-The consumption of alcohol exhibits several features that are not fully rational, e.g. “time inconsistency” and “myopia.”
+The consumption of alcohol exhibits several features that are not fully rational, for example, “time inconsistency” and “myopia.”
 Accordingly, people tend to underestimate how much they would like to drink in the future and so prefer not to store alcohol at home .
 Thus, when there are restrictions on the hours and days on which alcohol can be sold, this can lead to a reduction in the extent of heavy drinking.

 There are some arguments that suggest “excessive” drinking, rather than “average” drinking, should be the main target of regulatory policy.
 This is due to the fact that while the effect of moderate drinking, both on health and labor productivity, is ambiguous, the effect of heavy drinking is unambiguously negative.
 This observation is particularly important for former USSR countries, where 50% of all deaths in working-age men are caused by so-called “hazardous” or “binge” drinking , .